 Security of Data-in-Motion

-Download PDFMilitary mission system data can be vulnerable to attack if not properly secured.
+Military mission system data can be vulnerable to attack if not properly secured.
 As data travels through an Ethernet network, it can potentially fall into the wrong hands.
-This is as true for network data at a forward operating base as it is for local networks on board vehicles and aircraft, both manned and unmanned.
-The sensor data you collect during a mission may be some of the most important and sensitive assets you have.
-Data-in-motion, also referred to as data-in-transit, is the digital information transferred between locations either within or between network computer systems.
-Once the data is stored on a hard drive or network attached storage (NAS), it is then considered data-at-rest.
+This is as true for network data at a forward operating base for local networks on board vehicles and aircraft, both manned and unmanned.
+The sensor data you collect during a mission may be some of the most critical and sensitive assets you have.
+Data-in-motion, also called data-in-transit, is the digital information transferred between locations within or between network computer systems.
+Once the data is stored on a hard drive or network-attached storage (NAS), it is considered data-at-rest.
 This white paper highlights how innovative commercial security standards and technologies can help protect data-in-motion.

 This can happen if a deployed system in a vehicle, such as a fighter, helicopter, or tank, is lost during a mission.
-A common use for encryption of data-in-motion is a virtual private network (VPN).
-VPN encryption secures the data within a VPN tunnel to make sure it can’t be exploited by anyone on its way to its intended receiver.
-It does this by taking Red data and encrypting it to create Black data before sending.
+Everyday use for encryption of data-in-motion is a virtual private network (VPN).
+VPN encryption secures the data within a VPN tunnel to ensure it can’t be exploited by anyone on its way to its intended receiver.
+It does this by taking Red data and encrypting it to create Black data before sending it.

 Some users keep separate Red and Black networks to segregate sensitive and encrypted data.
-There are a host of best practices for Red-Black architectures, such as electromagnetic interference (EMI) shielding (per TEMPEST specifications) and physical distance requirements for spacing of the Red wire lines and the Black wire lines.
+There are many best practices for Red-Black architectures, such as electromagnetic interference (EMI) shielding (per TEMPEST specifications) and physical distance requirements for spacing of the Red wire lines and the Black wire lines.